There is a ‘crisis of listening’ in contemporary societiesJim Macnamara

 PEP works with organisations to build architectures of listening to balance architectures of speaking.
+On average, 80% of public communication is focused on speaking, that is, broadcasting information and messages.

 Effective organisational performance requires good communication, which is a combination of speaking and listening.
 High performing organisations balance speaking and listening to achieve benefits such as enhanced reputation, increased trust, better decisions, improved internal and external relationships, more motivated and engaged staff, and improved customer satisfaction.